dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-01-25-Who-Is-The-Doer.md

 categories:
 header:
      teaser: /assets/images/wiapost/5009-Who-Is-The-Doer.jpg

 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Who Is The Doer?](/assets/images/wiapost/5009-Who-Is-The-Doer.jpg)

-## Who Is The Doer?
+# Who Is The Doer?

-Namaste,

 Who is the cause of doing?
 Who gets the fruit of action?